Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 6. <b>Integrated compiler/debugger controls</b>.
 EngageIDE connects to a command line compiler and debugger
 to provide visual build error correction and debugging.
+### EngageIDE implemntation
+EngageIDE is implemented in C++ as an EngageUI app using wxWidgets.

-EngageIDE's source code has 2 parts:
+It's source code has 2 parts:
 1. Source code for the classes, structs and functions
 that comprise the EngageUI toolkit -- about 3000 LOC.
 This code can directly be used to create an EngageUI app.